mortbopet/Ripes/README.md

   * Real-time assembler for side-by-side comparison of assembly code and (disassembled) binary code

 ## Downloading & installation
-No installation is required - all required libraries are packaged with the compiled executable.
+No installation is required - all required libraries are packaged with the compiled executable - these are available at the [Releases page](https://github.com/mortbopet/Ripes/releases).

+A continuous build is available for Linux through the provided AppImage.
+To run an AppImage; download the file, run `chmod a+x` on the .AppImage, and run the file.
+The AppImage for Linux should be compatible with most distributions.
-Prebuilt versions for Windows and Ubuntu are available at the [Releases page](https://github.com/mortbopet/Ripes/releases).
+Furthermore, incremental releases for Windows are available.

 For Windows, the C++ runtime library must be available (if not, a msvcp140.dll error will be produced).
 You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).